HydrologicEngineeringCenter/cwms-python/README.md

 You can store files from your local disk to the blob endpoint with this script:
 `cwms store_file`

-And example call for this might be:
+An example call for this might be:
 `cwms store_file "C:/path/to/MY_TEXT FILE.shef" MY_TEXT_FILE.SHEF`
-*NOTE* Blobs Ids get stored all uppercase even if the output name has lowercase in it!
+*NOTE* Blob Ids get stored all UPPERCASE even if the output name (second argument) has lowercase in it!

-The `store_file` utility expects you to have environment variables set or via the CLI.
+The `store_file` utility expects you to have environment variables set or via the CLI arguments.

 #### Environment Variable Options